-This article explains how to download the official Windows 10 ISO from Microsoft servers using different methods.
-The Media Creation Tool downloads the latest version of Windows 10 by default.
+This article explains how to download the official Windows 10 or Windows 11 ISO from Microsoft servers using different methods.
+The Media Creation Tool downloads the latest version of Windows 10/11 by default.
 You can also use Rufus or other third-party tools to accomplish the task.
-These third-party tools let you download any edition, build, or language ISO of Windows 10.

 - Using Media Creation Tool